programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 First, it is necessary to identify a pattern that can isolate the desired content.
 Items will often be nested in a unique container or given a meaningful class or id.

-To make examining the HTML easier, click on the URL in *Column 1* to open the link in a new tab and view-source.
+To make examining the HTML easier, click on the URL in *Column 1* to open the link in a new tab, then right click on the page to "View Page Source".
 In this case the sonnets page does not have distinctive semantic markup, but each poem is contained inside a single `<p>` element.
-Thus, if all the paragraphs are selected, the sonnets can be extracted from the array.
+Thus, if all the paragraphs are selected, the sonnets can be extracted from the group.

 {% include figure.html caption="Each sonnet is a \<p\> with lines separated by \<br /\>" filename="refine-sonnet-markup.png" %}

 On the *fetch* column, click on the menu arrow > *edit column* > *Add column based on this column*.
-Give the new column the name `parse`, then click in the *Expression* text box.
+Give the new column the name "parse", then click in the *Expression* text box.

-{% include figure.html caption="Edit column > Add column based on this column dialog box" filename="refine-expression-box.png" %}
+{% include figure.html caption="Edit column > Add column based on this column" filename="refine-expression-box.png" %}

-Values in Refine can be transformed using the General Refine Expression Language ([GREL](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language)).
+Data in Refine can be transformed using the [General Refine Expression Language](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language) (GREL).
 The *Expression* box accepts GREL functions that will be applied to each cell in the existing column to create values for the new one.
 The *Preview* window below the *Expression* box displays the current value on the left and the value for the new column on the right.